Getting There Eventually: Finding Equilibrium in Uncertain Times (Part 2 – Resilience Is the North Star)

 - Marketplace interest in reduced reliance on narrow availability of suppliers and/or exposure to geographical and jurisdictional oligopoly

-- Government programs and legislation, including tax relief and tariffs, intended to incent reshoring and energize domestic production
+- Government programmes and legislation, including tax relief and tariffs, intended to incent reshoring and energize domestic production

 - A sharper policy focus on national security, emphasizing the availability of certain products domestically or regionally as well as product quality and safety and marketplace stability